seanox/pdf-service/README.md

 - Creation of markup as preview e.g. for the frontend
 - API for templates and other renderer and markup generators
 Abstract templates for individual renderer and generators.
-- PDF and image comparison for test automation (e.g. JUnit)
+- PDF and image comparison for test automation (e.g. JUnit and CI/CD)
 Pixel- and color-based with difference image generation.
 - PDF Tools as standalone Java applications
 Includes Compare, Designer, Preview as command line applications designing and